 The IC not only helps us differentiate the behavior we express towards others.
 It also indicates the response that we are likely to elicit from others.
 Dominance will "pull" for a submissive response, and vice versa, submissiveness pulls for dominant.
 But it works differently with friendly and hostile behavior.
 Friendly and hostile pull for like behavior.

-Thus, we could characterize a proper assertive quality of behavior as falling within the upper right quadrant, to the friendly and respectful side from an affective standpoint, but from the dominant region in the top of the IC.
+Thus, we could characterize a proper assertive quality of behavior as falling within the upper right quarter, to the friendly and respectful side from an affective standpoint, but from the dominant region in the top of the IC.
 The closer the behavior is to 12 o'clock while remaining in the friendly half of the IC, the more declarative or direct it is.
 If our tone takes on a harsher quality, we might describe it as sliding over to to the 10 or 11 o'clock position.

 If we assert ourselves verbally and/or nonverbally from the dominant-hostile area, we can expect that we're likely to evoke a response from the hostile-submissive area.
 Similarly, if we assert a dominant-friendly tone, we will likely invite a friendly-submissive (agreeable) quality of response.
 The part of the IC we have not yet addressed is the Neutral box in the middle.
 Let's do that now.